Click here to go straight to the major Works and Anthems Composer List

 Finally, remember: these Midi Files are provided as a learning aid, and are not intended to be a wonderful musical experience.
-If you want to hear what a work really sounds like, then go out and buy a copy of the real thing!
+If you want to hear what a Work really sounds like, then either find a YouTube version of the Work or, and best, go out and buy a copy of the real thing!

 Other Rehearsal aids